saulhardman/frontmend/README.md

 ### Updates

-#### V0.0.1
+**V0.0.2** (20/02/13)

-- 20/02/13 – Added grunt-contrib-jade for dynamic jade template compilation
+- Added grunt-contrib-jade for dynamic jade template compilation
-- 20/02/13 – Added an Events object to the app namespace which acts as a mediator
+- Added an Events object to the app namespace which acts as a mediator

+**V0.0.1**

+- Initial release.

 ### To-do